cleavetv/unity-framework/Docs/SceneObjectDataObject.md

 ## SceneDataObject contained object types

-SceneDataObject provides two different types of object containment, Singleton and Transient, which are described below.

 For the following examples assume we have access to a SceneObjectData defined like:
 ```csharp
 public SceneObjectData SceneObjects;